darribas/gds_course/content/home.md

 ## Geographic Data Science

-Welcome to Geographic Data Science, a course taught by Dr. Dani Arribas-Bel in the Autumn of 2020 at the University of Liverpool.
+Welcome to Geographic Data Science, a course designed by Dr. Dani Arribas-Bel and delivered in its latest instance at the University of Liverpool in the Autumn of 2021.

 ````{margin}
 ```{note}